 - Staff Fellow and Laboratory Leader, US Food and Drug Administration, Silver Spring, MD (FDA), 2011–2013

-Next-generation technologies for mass spectrometry; metabolomics; proteomics; mechanisms of cell and embryonic development; cell fate specification; neurodegenerative diseases
+Next-generation technologies for mass spectrometry; metabolomics; proteomics; mechanisms of cell and neurodevelopmental biology; cell fate specification; neurodegenerative diseases

 Major Recognitions and Honors